Reading Southern railway station: Later years and closure

 Reading South was renamed again on 11 September 1961, becoming Reading Southern.
-The station remained independent of Reading General for several years following Nationalisation, but was transferred to Western Region control in March 1965; within a few months the two stations shared a common station manager.
-Soon the new management decided to spend £250,000 on improvements at Reading General, which included works to divert the Waterloo and Guildford services into the latter station, which would allow the Southern station to be closed.
+The station remained independent of Reading General for several years following nationalisation, but was transferred to Western Region control in March 1965; within a few months the two stations shared a common station manager.
+Soon, the new management decided to spend £250,000 on improvements at Reading General, which included works to divert the Waterloo and Guildford services into the latter station, which would allow Southern station to be closed.

 In the station's final arrangement, there were four platforms; east of Vastern Road were a locomotive depot on the north side of the line, and a goods shed and sidings on the south side.

 The passenger station was closed on 6 September 1965, with services being diverted into Reading General; most (including all the electric services) then used a newly built platform 4A at the latter station, which was long enough for an eight-coach train.
-It was intended that the non-electric (Guildford line) services would use the older platforms at Reading General; but in practice, these used platform 4A as well.
+It was intended that the non-electric (Guildford line) services would use the older platforms at Reading General; but, in practice, these used platform 4A as well.
 Freight continued to be handled until September 1970, when all goods services were withdrawn except for the Huntley & Palmers biscuit traffic, which lasted until April 1979.

-After demolition the site of the passenger station was used as a car park for Reading General.
-In 1989 a new concourse for Reading station was built on the site, and no trace now remains of the former SER station.
+After demolition, the site of the passenger station was used as a car park for Reading General.
+In 1989, a new concourse for Reading station was built on the site.
+No trace now remains of the former SER station.

 Connections between the SER and GWR routes

 The first connection, 71 chain in length, was laid in from some sidings on the north side of the GWR line, burrowing under that line, connecting with the SER line facing east; none of it was owned by the SER: the LSWR owned the easternmost 9 chain and the GWR the remainder.
 It connected into the GWR main line to the west of the station, and since there were no platforms on the connection, it was primarily used for goods trains, being first used on 1 December 1858.

-A second connection was built to the west of the first one, and was opened on 17 December 1899.
+A second connection was built to the west of the first and was opened on 17 December 1899.
 This was quite steep.

-A third connection to the east of the previous two was opened on 26 May 1941, and like the second allowed trains stopping in the GWR station to run to or from the SER line.
+A third connection to the east of the previous two was opened on 26 May 1941 and, like the second, allowed trains stopping in the GWR station to run to or from the SER line.

-When the SER station closed in 1965, the connection built in 1899 was relaid to allow the services over the former SER line to run into the newly built Platform 4A at Reading General.
+When the SER station closed in 1965, the connection built in 1899 was relaid to allow the services over the former SER line to run into the newly built platform 4A at Reading General.